1979 Dallas Cowboys season: Playoffs

-The Cowboys offense took over at the 32 yard line with 6:59 left.
-On the first play Dorsett hit a hole and raced up the middle for a 26-yard gain to the Rams 42 yard line.
+The Cowboys' offense took over at the 32-yard line with 6:59 left.
+On the first play Dorsett hit a hole and raced up the middle for a 26-yard gain to the Rams' 42-yard line.
 From there the Cowboys could not go any further and had to punt.

-The Rams got the ball with 4:22 left and Ferragamo connected with wide receiver Billy Waddy for a 36-yard gain to the Cowboys 44 yard line.
-A holding penalty on the Rams pushed them back to the 46 yard line and they ended up punting back to the Cowboys.
+The Rams got the ball with 4:22 left and Ferragamo connected with wide receiver Billy Waddy for a 36-yard gain to the Cowboys' 44-yard line.
+A holding penalty on the Rams pushed them back to the 46-yard line and they ended up punting back to the Cowboys.

-With only 2:45 left and the Cowboys sitting at their 21-yard line all they needed to do was get a first down to seal the game, but they were not able to move the ball like they had done during the third quarter and the beginning of the fourth quarter.
+With only 2:45 left and the Cowboys sitting at their 21-yard line, all they needed to do was get a first down to seal the game, but they were not able to move the ball the way they had done during the third quarter and the beginning of the fourth quarter.
 On first down, Robert Newhouse lost a yard.
 On second down, a screen pass to Tony Hill only gained a yard.
 On third down Staubach was rushed and he rolled out to his right and was tackled for no gain.
-In the process of stopping the Cowboys from getting a first down the Rams also used their last two timeouts and the Cowboys were forced to punt for the eighth time in the game.
+In the process of stopping the Cowboys from getting a first down, the Rams also used their last two timeouts and the Cowboys were forced to punt for the eighth time in the game.

 The Rams got the ball back at midfield with 2:16 left and no timeouts.
-On the first play Ferragamo fired a pass over the middle to Billy Waddy who caught it on the run at the Cowboys 28 yard line.
-Waddy then out raced the Cowboys defense and scored easily to take the lead 21-19.
+On the first play Ferragamo fired a pass over the middle to Billy Waddy who caught it on the run at the Cowboys' 28-yard line.
+Waddy then outraced the Cowboys' defense and scored easily to give the Rams the lead, 21–19.

-After the kickoff the Cowboys took over at the 21 yard line.
+After the kickoff the Cowboys took over at the 21-yard line.
 The Cowboys and their fans had seen this type of situation countless times in Cowboys history.
-There was only 1:57 remaining, the Cowboys had two timeouts, any kind of score wins the game and the great Roger Staubach was under center to work his magic that he had done so many times before in his career.
+There was only 1:57 remaining, the Cowboys had two timeouts, any kind of score would win the game and the great Roger Staubach was under center to work his magic that he had done so many times before in his career.
 The script couldn't have been written any better for the Cowboys.
-But there was something was different about this game.
-The moment where the Cowboys took control of the game never seemed to come even after they took a 19-14 lead.
-If that moment was ever going to come it had to be this moment with 1:57 left in the game.
+But there was something different about this game.
+The moment where the Cowboys took control of the game never seemed to come even after they took a 19–14 lead.
+If that moment was ever going to come, it had to be this moment with 1:57 left in the game.